 i.
 This week, instead of going to Camberwell, I went back to Chippenham to start my project about The Three Crowns in earnest.
-I visited Chippenham Museum and the Wiltshire and Swindon History Centre to begin looking into its history but didn't find anything.
-I did, however, find out that local historian Jan Harvey (someone I vaguely know from the pub) is exploring the history of The Three Crowns.
+I visited Chippenham Museum and the Wiltshire and Swindon History Centre to begin looking into the history of the pub but didn't find anything.
+I did, however, find out that local historian Jan Harvey (someone I vaguely know) is exploring its history.
 I will attempt to meet up with Jan to ask her about her findings.
 I then spent two evenings at The Three Crowns making some drawings.

 ii.
 I took these drawings to Bath Artist Printmakers to attempt to make a new work for the interim display.
 Because of the exhibition’s imminence I began to rush and the day was unsuccessful.
 Fortunately I have other work that I’m happy to show.

 iii.
 This week I also finished at school for the academic year.
 I cannot wait to have more time for drawing, reading and visiting exhibitions.
 I'm off to London next Saturday to see the Rodin show at the British Museum, then later in the summer Emil Nolde and Jenny Saville in Scotland and Chantal Joffe in Manchester.